How to Overcome Public Speaking Anxiety: 12 Practical Tips

 August 12, 2025

-The fear of public speaking is common – And Easily Fixed.
 Because I train people every week in public speaking, I know that speech anxiety or stage fright is one of the most common fears people face.
-Some surveys suggest it’s more daunting than heights or spiders.
+In our 2026 research into communication skills needs of 2500 executives, nearly 8 out of 10 people wanted help with confidence and nerves.

 Meet the Author: Benjamin Ball

-12 Expert Tips to Overcome Public Speaking Anxiety
+12 Practical Tips to Overcome Public Speaking Anxiety

 How to Get Over Your Public Speaking Anxiety